microsoft/rats/docs/user_documentation/tutorial_beginners.md

 # Beginners Tutorial

 This tutorial is also available in notebook form.
 See [Tutorial Notebooks](notebooks.md).

 ## "Hello World" Example

 Let's start writing the most simple pipeline that takes no inputs or outputs and prints `"Hello World"` on screen.

-The first step is to write a *processor* with the printing functionality.
+The first step is to write a *processor's* class with the printing functionality.
 We need to define a `process` method with no input and no output.

 ```python